Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy

-Recent studies increasingly emphasize the role of XAI in privacy-aware FL.
-By coupling interpretability techniques with ML-based privacy mechanisms, XAI improves transparency while reinforcing security.
-Zheng et al.\ introduced a dynamic privacy-budget scheme that uses explanatory signals to gauge workload sensitivity and adjust noise accordingly~\cite{zheng2025awe}.
-Incorporating XAI in DP pipelines enables more interpretable and efficient privacy management.
+Recent studies highlight the growing importance of XAI in privacy-aware FL.
+Pairing interpretability techniques with machine learning-based privacy mechanisms improves transparency and supports more informed privacy management.
+Zheng et al.\ proposed a dynamic privacy-budget allocation scheme that leverages explanatory signals to estimate workload sensitivity and adjust noise accordingly~\cite{zheng2025awe}.
+The integration of XAI into DP workflows supports more accountable and interpretable privacy control.
 As decentralized learning continues to expand into high-stakes domains, a key challenge is to design adaptive privacy mechanisms that provide formal and verifiable privacy guarantees while retaining strong model utility.